Zheckan/HugScraper/README.md

    - `datasets_info_raw.json`: Raw dataset information with all extracted content.
    - `datasets_info_clean.json`: Cleaned dataset information, with whitespace and unnecessary characters removed.

+4. **Use the Output**:
+   - You can use the cleaned JSON output (`datasets_info_clean.json`) to assist in selecting appropriate datasets for your project.
+   - Load the JSON file into an AI assistant (like ChatGPT or similar) and provide prompt.

 ### Example Output
 You can find an example of an output JSON file (`example_output.json`) in the repository under [`data/example_output.json`](data/example_output.json).